 This walk starts much like all such walks do..
 Descending our first lot of steps down from the Entrance.

-The first falls I came across on my walk was Adelina Falls.
-Named for the Daughter of The Blue Mountain Inn, Adelaide Wilson.
+The first falls I came across on my walk was Adelina Falls which was named after the Daughter of The Blue Mountain Inn Adelaide Wilson.
+(I am sure there is an interesting story to that..)
 Before it was called Adelina falls it was already named Livingstone Falls.

-Small cascades like these are everywhere.
-If you can hear water falling it might be worth following your ear to the creek to check it out.
+Cascades are all along this walk.
+If you can hear water falling it might be worth following your ear to see what hidden paradise you find.

-Junction Falls is actually two separate falls.
-One on Ridge creek and one on Lawson creek.
-Junction Falls used to be called Stanley Falls back in the day.
-Not really sure what is with all the waterfall renaming..
+Junction Falls is actually two separate falls, one on Ridge creek and one on Lawson creek only a few metres apart but back in the day the one on Lawson creek used to be called Stanley Falls.
+Not sure about all this waterfall renaming..
 Stanley is a fine name for a waterfall!

 So if you finished your beautiful walk and you have a dog like mine that somehow ends a two hour hike even more energized then when they started, then this is the perfect place for you.
 If you parked near the entrance that leads to Adelina Falls, as you come down the stairs there is a path to the right which leads over a small wooden bridge crossing a very pretty creek and then to the former Lawson golf course, now an off lead dog park… It is Massive!